kurtosis-tech/kurtosis/docs/docs/sdk.md

 * `serializedParams`: The parameters to pass to the package for the run.
 It should be a serialized JSON string.
 * `dryRun`: When set to true, the Kurtosis instructions are not executed.
 * `experimentalFeatureFlags`: List of experimental features to turn on for this run.
 Leave empty to leave any experimental feature disabled.
+* `connect`: When set to 'CONNECT', the user service ports are forwarded.
+When set to 'NO_CONNECT', the user service ports are not forwarded.

 **Returns**

 * `responseLines`: A stream of [StarlarkRunResponseLine][starlarkrunresponseline] objects

-### `runStarlarkRemotePackage(String packageId, String relativePathToMainFile, String mainFunctionName, String serializedParams, Boolean dryRun) -> (Stream<StarlarkRunResponseLine> responseLines, Error error)`
+### `runStarlarkRemotePackage(String packageId, String relativePathToMainFile, String mainFunctionName, String serializedParams, Boolean dryRun, String connect) -> (Stream<StarlarkRunResponseLine> responseLines, Error error)`

 Run a Starlark script hosted in a remote github.com repo inside the enclave.